alexzacharis/AICTL/README.md

-# AICTL
-OpOtimising AI Model usage for Intelligence Extraction in the Cybersecurity Threat Landscape generation life-cycle
+# Optimising AI Model usage for Intelligence Extraction in the Cybersecurity Threat Landscape generation life-cycle